 However, you and your spouse may be able to work around their objections by agreeing to still allow occasional visitation, even if they don’t have decision-making authority or shared custody rights anymore.
 They may also appreciate how giving up their parental rights might also end their child support obligations.

-Knowing the steps involved in a stepparent adoption can help you text your relationship with your stepchild by taking a more formal role in their life.
+Knowing the steps involved in a stepparent adoption can help you when it comes time to take that next step.
+Show them how much you love them by taking a more formal role in their life.